 Now you can take the tour right after the world-famous Grand Ole Opry show!
-After you see the show - see what it's like behind the scenes!
-Walk in the footsteps of country music's superstars and get an exclusive look at what happens on the other side of the curtain of the show that made country music famous - right after the show ends!
+After you watch the show, see what it’s like behind the scenes!
+Walk in the footsteps of superstars and get an exclusive look at what happens on the other side of the curtain of the show that made country music famous — right after the show ends!
 This tour is available on nights when there is only one Grand Ole Opry show.

 You’ll visit the artist entrance where everyone has walked in for the show earlier that night, and you may even have the chance to step on stage and into the famed wooden circle just as a parade of artists have done a few minutes earlier.

-You'll also get a glimpse of some of the Opry's 18 dressing rooms, each uniquely themed to tell part of the Opry story Darius and Opry announcer Bill Cody will share via videos.
+You’ll also get a glimpse of some of the Opry’s 18 uniquely themed dressing rooms, which help tell part of the Opry story that Darius Rucker and Opry announcer Bill Cody will share via videos.
 Post-show tours often also make a stop in Studio A, a live television studio and former home of HEE HAW.
-After you take in an Opry performance, let us officially say "Welcome to the Family!"
+After you take in an Opry performance, let us officially say, “Welcome to the Family!”

 Video host and Opry member Darius Rucker says that the backstage area of the Grand Ole Opry is one of his favorite places on earth.
 Rucker shares interesting tales from backstage via video during the Opry’s post-show tour, as well as his thoughts on what makes the Opry so special.